-- > Applications that do not directly relate to the core objectives of the ANZBMS or BHF, or do not address the purpose of the grant. - Projects which have received any funding from the government or other industry sectors for the same/similar aims and proposed budget will not be considered for funding.
-If funding is received/notified during the application or assessment period, the application must be withdrawn. - > Applications from Principal Investigators who currently hold a BHF or ANZBMS/BHF award at the date of application submission are not eligible to apply. - > Institutional fees, infrastructure costs and associated overheads will not be covered.
+- > Applications that do not directly relate to the core objectives of the ANZBMS or BHF, or do not address the purpose of the grant. - > Projects which have received any funding from the government or other industry sectors for the same/similar aims and proposed budget will not be considered for funding.
+If funding is received/notified during the application or assessment period, the application must be withdrawn. - > Applications from Principal Investigators who currently hold a BHF or ANZBMS/BHF award at the date of application submission are not eligible to apply.
+Please note, you may appear as an Associate Investigator. - > Institutional fees, infrastructure costs and associated overheads will not be covered.